vasil-yosifov/ocs-provisioning-mcp-server/system_prompt.md

 - **Account Types**: PREPAID or POSTPAID
     - ***PREPAID***: Pay-as-you-go model where customers pay before using services.
 No billing cycle required.
 Only billing address is stored.
 Common for budget-conscious customers or those without credit history.
     - ***POSTPAID***: Monthly billing model where customers are billed after service usage.
 Includes full billing details with cycle day (set to current day or 1st if current day > 28) and MONTHLY billing frequency.
 Requires credit approval.
+- **Offer**: A service package template defining available data plans, voice bundles, SMS packages, or value-added services.
+Each offer has a type (PREPAID or POSTPAID) and contains one or more balances (voice SECONDS, SMS EVENTS, data BYTES) with specific amounts, cycle periods, and rollover rules.
+- **Subscription**: An instance of an offer that has been assigned to a specific subscriber.
+When a subscriber subscribes to an offer, a subscription is created linking the subscriber to that offer's terms, pricing, and features.

+**Key Relationships:**
+- Offers are catalog items → Subscriptions are active instances of offers assigned to subscribers
+- **CRITICAL**: Subscriber type must match offer type (PREPAID subscriber → PREPAID offers only; POSTPAID subscriber → POSTPAID offers only)

 ## Core Capabilities